 2. Check the engine coolant level by seeing if the coolant is between the MIN MAX lines on the side of the coolant overflow tank.

 A coolant tester will show whether or not the coolant needs to be replaced.
-If the coolant has discolored and turned to a rust color the cooling system will need to be flushed and serviced.
+If the coolant has discolored and turned to a rust color, the cooling system will need to be flushed and serviced.

-If the engine oil is a very dark brown it will need to be changed.
-If the engine fluid is below MIN remove the oil fill cap and fill the oil using a funnel.
+If the engine oil is a very dark brown, it will need to be changed.
+If the engine fluid is below MIN, remove the oil fill cap and fill the oil using a funnel.
 Recheck the level following the same procedure as before.

-5. Check the windshield washer fluid level by pulling the cap off of the windshield washer fluid reservoir and pulling the dipstick out of the reservoir.
+5. Check the windshield washer fluid level by pulling the cap off the washer fluid reservoir and pulling the dipstick out of the reservoir.
 The dipstick has perforations on the side that will catch the fluid and show the level at which it is filled.
-Alternatively, the blue fluid can be seen through the reservoir, fill the fluid up to the top of the filler neck.
+Alternatively, the blue fluid can be seen through the reservoir, filling the fluid up to the top of the filler neck.

 How often should I check the automotive fluids on a Mitsubishi Outlander?

-My car is leaking fluid, is it safe to drive?
+My car is leaking fluid.
+Is it safe to drive?